wjlc60/phonegap-plugin-push/README.md

 > Register and receive push notifications

+This is a fork of the original phonegap-plugin-push repository.
+The purpose is to include some open Pull Request while we wait for the developers to merge them in the original repository.

+Many thanks to merrygobyebye and BobCaSUaL for their fixes in iOS.

 # Warning

 The links below take you to the version 2.x documentation which includes a